Zoom settings for improv

 - Set “Suppress background noise” to Low.

-- Check the box next to “Show in-meeting option to ‘Enable Original Sound’ from microphone.”
+- Under Music and Professional Audio, check “Show in-meeting option to ‘Enable Original Sound’ from microphone.

 See more on support.zoom.us: